brandonhellman/mturk-suite/README.md

  ---
  ## Rate Limit Reloader
  Automatically reloads the page if you exceeded the allowable page request rate.
  - Can be enabled/disabled in the options

+ ---
+ ## Remember Filter
+ Remembers what filter you chose so you don't have to reset it each time you want to search for HITs.
+ - Can be enabled/disabled in the options